 - Mung-Tsang wears one in Suikoden Tierkreis to hide the fact that her tattoos (a mark of her clan) have been magically turned red to mark her betrayal of the Tatau Council.

-- Luna of Dominic Deegan first appears with one to cover up her tusks, which she is incredibly sensitive about.
+- Dominic Deegan: Luna first appears with one to cover up her tusks, which she is incredibly sensitive about.

-- Nima from Dragon Sanctuary is referred to as "The Lace Princess" because of the veil she wears over her face in order to obscure her identity and to ensure she does not remind others of her father's infidelity (she's half-human, her father is king of the elves).
+- Dragon Sanctuary: Nima is referred to as "The Lace Princess" because of the veil she wears over her face in order to obscure her identity and to ensure she does not remind others of her father's infidelity (she's half-human, her father is king of the elves).
 She hates the title, though, and often removes it when in private company or when travelling incognito.
 Not that it's a very good disguise to begin with.

 Zukito: Princess.
 It's good to actually see you.

 Zukito: Yes.
 I'm afraid to inform your father that we [Draconians] can see through lace.

 - Drowtales: This seems to be a part of drow fashion since Diva'ratrika, Mikilu, and Vidhi'yani all have one.
 In the latter two's cases, it's probably because they're Imperial Overseers who are ostensibly extensions of Diva'ratrika's power.
 Chrys'tel also starts wearing one after the timeskip when she officially becomes an Overseer.
 Some Jaal'darya are also seen with them when they go out in public, including Wa'fay, and the Kyorl'solenurn Judicators all wear them in public to hide that most of them are actually Light Elves.

 - The Painted Lady, a powerful river spirit, wears one of these in Avatar: The Last Airbender.
 In addition to adding to her ghostly apparel, it also makes it much easier for Katara to imitate her and give hope to an impoverished town.